-The Advanced Nurse Practitioners are Registered Nurses who have undertaken at least 3 years additional University education.
+The Advanced Nurse Practitioners are Registered Nurses who have undertaken at least three years additional University education.
 They are able to assess, diagnose and treat patients.
-When necessary, and appropriate, they are able to prescribe medication.
+When necessary, and as appropriate, they are able to prescribe medication.
 Read more about Nurse Practitioners…

 The Pipeland Practice Nurses are all Registered Nurses who have undergone extra training to work in Primary Care.
 They can offer appointments for many conditions previously considered to be the remit of doctors.
 Read more about Practice Nurses…

 Sophie graduated with a BSc (Hons) in Marine and Environmental Biology from University of St Andrews in 2004.
 She gained a Post Graduate Diploma in Adult Nursing from the University of Dundee in 2009 and began work in Adamson Hospital, Cupar before joining the team in St Andrews Community Hospital in 2010, before joining the Practice.
 Appointments can be booked with Sophie for health checks, blood pressure reviews, weight management, injections, blood tests, ECGs and lifestyle advice.

 Usual availability: Tuesday, Wednesday and Friday

 Gail graduated from Dundee University with a Diploma in Adult Nursing in 2007.
 She worked in Acute Care initially then in the Community Hospital setting, laterally in Palliative Care.
 Gail has now successfully completed her General Practice Nurse course.